Frequently Asked Questions

 Pass a vision test and 25-question knowledge test; and

-*An adult learner’s permit is valid for two years.
-It must be held for at least 90 days prior to taking the on-the-road skills test.
-Teens: Once you have parental or legal-guardian permission, and feel prepared for the knowledge test, please follow the same steps.
-If a parent or legal guardian can not come to DMV with the applicant, a parent or legal guardian must complete a notarized consent form (Form 2-D).
-Legal guardians must show certificate of legal guardianship.
-Teens are eligible to apply for a driver's license after they have held the permit for at least 120 or 180 days (120 days if the teen has attended the complete course at a commercial driving school)
+Permits are valid for two years.
+If you are 18 and over you must be hold the permit for at least 90 days prior to taking the on-the-road skills test.
+If you are under 18 you are eligible to apply for a driver's license after holding the permit for at least 120 or 180 days (120 days if the teen has attended the complete course at a commercial driving school)

 3. Are there any exceptions to the adult permit laws?